Fatema-J/GrabHub-app/README.md

 - [ ] Multi orders from different restaurants at same time
 - [ ] optional comments before confirm order
 - [ ] App contains basket and payment page
-- [ ] the app will have order tracking map

 ___